CHAMBER OF COMMERCE EXECUTIVES OF ALBERTA

 - Kelly Carson (Cochrane & District Chamber)

-Alberta Chamber Executive of the Year
+Past Chamber Executive of the Year Award Recipients:

 2025 - Dawn LeMaistre, Okotoks & District Chamber of Commerce